How to verify your users email address with Firebase Auth

 }

-For our case, we want to call the send email verification utility right after we create the database record, so our new function would look like this:
+For our case, we want to call the send email verification utility right after we create the new user, so our new function would look like this:

 email,